andresmontoyab/Spring/spring-cloud/README.md

 # Spring Cloud Config Server

-Spring Cloud Config server is a tool that let us save all the properties for the microservices, with this server we can also have the properties for each environment like dev,qa,stage and prod.
+Spring Cloud Config Server is a tool in where we can have a central management for the configuration of all the microservices , with this server we can also have the properties for each environment like dev,qa,stage and prod.

 ![](https://github.com/andresmontoyab/Spring/blob/master/resources/spring-cloud-config-server-diagram.JPG)